 - Winery and land purchase and sale

-- Vineyard development
+- Vineyard development and management

 - Bottling agreements

 - Facility and vineyard leases

 Financing: For lenders and borrowers, we negotiate and document loans secured by vineyard properties, wine inventory, trade receivables and wine making equipment.